Singular locus of q-logarithmic foliations: Introduction

 Starting from the seminal work of Calvo-Andrade in \cite{omegar} until recent years, there has been significant progress in the study of foliations defined by logarithmic forms.
 In \cite{omegar}, Calvo-Andrade proves that the set of codimension $1$ foliations defined by logarithmic $1$-forms in a compact holomorphic variety $X$ with $H^1(X,\CC)=0$ is stable under deformation.
 In the case where $X=\PP^n_\CC$ this result implies that foliations defined by forms of the type

 $F_j$ homogeneous, $\deg F_j=d_j$, define an irreducible component $\mathcal{L}(d_1,\dots,d_r)$ of the moduli space of foliations of codimension $1$ in $\PP^n$.
 Recently, in \cite{fjc}, a new proof of this result is given using deformation theory.
-Also in recent years, some progress have been made in the classification of codimension $q$ foliations.
+In recent years, some progress has also been made in the classification of codimension $q$ foliations.
 In particular, Cerveau and Lins-Neto in \cite{celnlog} have proven that foliations defined by logarithmic $q$-forms of the type

 define irreducible components of the moduli space of codimension $q$ foliations on $\PP^n$, and Gargiulo in \cite{javi2020} gives an independent proof of the case $q=2$ using deformation theory.